-I have spent many hours worrying about anything from brain tumors (which I just KNOW they are causing my mild headache) to dying of a mosquito bite which will infect me with a deadly, unknown disease and I will be the first known case.
+I have spent many hours worrying about anything from brain tumors (which I just know are causing my mild headache) to being bitten by a mosquito that will infect me with a deadly, unknown disease—and I will be the first known case.

-So by self diagnosis I'm not only hyper anxious, but I'm also a hyponchondriac.
+So by self-diagnosis I'm not only hyper-anxious, but I'm also a hypochondriac.

 The monkey mind of the anxious

-This anxiety is a great addition, or perhaps just part of my OCD (Obsessive Compulsive Disorder).
+This anxiety is a great addition, or perhaps just part of my OCD (obsessive compulsive disorder).
 I have been able to control the compulsion and the obsessions, but the anxiety still lingers.
-To make things more interesting, the anxiety also comes sprikled with bouts of hypochondriac-ism.
+To make things more interesting, the anxiety also comes sprinkled with bouts of hypochondriac-ism.